cncf/memorials/carolyn-van-slyck.md

 2 weeks ago, I was at KubeCon and she was not there, but our close friends were there.
 We made a picture and they send it to her.
 The next day they gave me her message: "I miss you very much".
 I replied I missed her too, a lot...
 Tu vas me manquer énormément mon amie ❤️

 May you rest in peace, your legacy definitively lives on 🦄🌈

+## Joshua Bezaleel Abednego
+The chance I had to contributing to Porter and to know Carolyn was one of the best time I had in life, the one that I will always treasure for the rest of it.
+She was the kindest and the best of open source there is.
+She shaped the lives of so many people for the better.
+The interaction I had with her didn't just make me a better software engineer, but as Ralph said, she gave the example on how to be human and how to treat others.
+She made sure there's room for everyone which then she greeted with smile and welcoming hands.

+I hope her kindness and warmth lives on.
+Let's make sure her kindness and warmth lives on through each and everyone of us.
+In open source community, and in life.

+You will be dearly missed, Carolyn.
+Thank you for everything.
+Rest in love.